SuyKat/HttpServerJava/README.md

 # HttpServerJava
-This is a staic http server.
+This is a static http server.